Wellfleet’s Cultural District Renews Designation - NewsBreak

 Brewster Fire/Rescue receives a $152,000 FEMA (AFG) award for fire instructor and fire officer training

 BREWSTER – On Friday August 19th Brewster Fire/Rescue received notification from the Federal Emergency Management Agency (FEMA) that our 2021 Assistance to Firefighters Grant (AFG) Application has been approved and would receive funding in the amount of $152,000.
-In providing the award FEMA stated “after considerable consideration, the recipients project described in the narrative and details section of the application which included financial need, project description, cost/benefit, and statement of effect information was consistent with the Assistance to Firefighters Grant program’s purpose and worthy of an award”.
+In providing the award FEMA stated “after considerable consideration, the recipients project described in the narrative and […] The post Brewster Fire/Rescue receives a $152,000 FEMA (AFG) award for fire instructor and fire officer training appeared first on CapeCod.com.

 Comments / 0